Haz-git/Petri_Client_Build/README.md

     - Midnight Ocean / Himalayan Snow Themes
     - Change username, first/last names, email, and profile picture.

+***Petri*'s landing page (not the web-app) is fully mobile responsive for both portrait and landscape mode!
+In the future, integrating the web-app to mobile will be considered!**

 ### Feature Highlights
 ---
 **Here are just a few features in *Petri***.